Access to China

 • mydomain.com.cn (standard English domain name format)

-• 我的域名.com (domain name format in the Chinese language)
+• 我的域名.com (domain format in the Chinese language)

-• 我的域名.cn (domain name format in the Chinese language)
+• 我的域名.cn (domain format in the Chinese language)

 • mydomain.中国 (TLD in the Chinese language)

-• 我的域名.中国 (TLD and name in the Chinese language)
+• 我的域名.中国 (TLD and domain in the Chinese language)

-The Chinese authorities apply the Chinese internet contents provider (ICP) rules and regulations if you use the domain name to publish inside China.
-The ICP rules and regulations, at time of writing, does not apply if you are using the Chinese domain name outside China.
+The Chinese authorities apply the Chinese Internet Content Provider (ICP) rules and regulations if you use the domain name to publish inside China.
+When writing this paper, the ICP rules and regulations do not apply if you use Chinese ccTLDs outside China.

-The Chinese authorities could stop the use of a Chinese domain name if they wished.
-We would recommend that you do not publish inappropriate materials for the Chinese market.
+The Chinese authorities could stop using a Chinese domain name if they wish.
+Therefore, we recommend you not publish inappropriate materials for the Chinese market.

 Chinese sub-domain names

-Many of the businesses in China run on sub-domain names.
-One of the most significant users of sub-domain names is in the Alibaba B2B trade engine and Chinese e-Commerce e-mail platforms.
+Many businesses in China run on sub-domain names.
+One of the most significant users of sub-domain names is the Alibaba B2B trade engine and Chinese e-commerce e-mail platforms.

 Example;

-The use of sub-domain names has allowed businesses to publish on the internet in Chinese using the Chinese platform, e.g. Alibaba, and therefore, are using the ICP of the internet service provider.
-The internet service provider runs the checks on the internet contents and thus applies the ICP rules.
+Using sub-domain names has allowed businesses to publish online in Chinese using the Chinese platform, e.g., Alibaba.
+Therefore, they are using the internet service provider's ICP.
+The ICP checks the internet contents and thus applies the ICP rules.

 Our Chinese domain name recommendations